 (b) the municipal clerk of the municipality, or school district if applicable, where the applicant maintains residence.

-An application shall be approved if it is timely received, signed and dated by the applicant, contains the applicant's name and residence and mailing addresses, and states that the applicant is eligible to vote by absentee ballot for one of the reasons specified in section 203B.02.
-The application may contain a request for the voter's date of birth, which must not be made available for public inspection.
-An application may be submitted to the county auditor or municipal clerk by an electronic facsimile device.
+An application shall be accepted if it is signed and dated by the applicant, contains the applicant's name and residence and mailing addresses, and states that the applicant is eligible to vote by absentee ballot for one of the reasons specified in section 203B.02.
+An application may be submitted to the county auditor or municipal clerk by an electronic facsimile device, at the discretion of the auditor or clerk.
 An application mailed or returned in person to the county auditor or municipal clerk on behalf of a voter by a person other than the voter must be deposited in the mail or returned in person to the county auditor or municipal clerk within ten days after it has been dated by the voter and no later than six days before the election.
 The absentee ballot applications or a list of persons applying for an absentee ballot may not be made available for public inspection until the close of voting on election day.

 Subd.
 2. Health care patient.
 An eligible voter who on the day before an election becomes a resident or patient in a health care facility or hospital located in the municipality in which the eligible voter maintains residence may apply for absentee ballots on election day if the voter:

 (a) Requests an application form by telephone from the municipal clerk not later than 5:00 p.m. on the day before election day; or

 (b) Submits an absentee ballot application to the election judges engaged in delivering absentee ballots pursuant to section 203B.11.

 Subd.
 3. Delivery of application forms.
 The election judges designated to deliver absentee ballots pursuant to section 203B.11 shall deliver a blank application form for absentee ballots to any individual who requests one in order to apply for absentee ballots pursuant to subdivision 2.